Day 3: Dies Lunae O (Welsh: dydd Llun): Calcination

 It was several days before I realized these men, whose destinies became tied to mine, were themselves paradoxes—lawbreakers who’d eluded capture by shunning a society that condemned them to a harsh existence behind the walls of one of the country’s worst prisons.
 Initially, they shared little with me but their names.
 They said they were tax evaders, hiding from the IRS.
 I suspected there was much more to their story, and drew the truth out bit by bit.
 For expediency, I relate essential details I learned during my time with Rath Tarosa and Vaughn Pitkin in the pages that follow.
 The morning I returned from what I’ve yet to find a name for, besides wilderness trek or surreal sojourn, I did some online research and confirmed many of the details posted below.

-It wasn’t true their crimes were victimless.
+What they said wasn’t true–their crimes weren’t victimless.
 As prisoners at one of the 10 most notorious prisons in the US, I was surprised, though not terribly shocked to learn a five state county-by-county search had failed to uncover their escape route.
-Because of a computer glitch, their faces didn’t appear for weeks in the grainy ‘be on the lookout for’ images fed to countless fast food/gas mart videos, and many police stations within the initial 500-mile surveillance area.
+Because of a computer glitch, their faces didn’t appear for weeks in the grainy ‘be on the lookout for’ images fed to countless fast food/gas mart machines and police stations within the initial 500-mile surveillance area.
 Naturally blond Vaughn had reddened and slickered his hair with some beet juice Rath bought at a bodega.
 He also bought some cassia powder, which temporarily turned his hair grey.
 As luck would have it, they made their prison escape on a Monday.

 Warden Ezra Icy must have been one of America’s most pissed off men.
 No one had ever eluded him, no prisoner, no employee, not even his first wife.
 Vaughn and Rath had escaped from a place referred to as Icy’s Inferno.
 Warden Icy was consumed with a hatred for lawbreakers so intense it fed on his soul like flesh eating bacteria.
 It devoured what little was left of his heart; it deepened lines etched into his face and coursed through the pulsing veins of his neck.
 It made him slam drawers and heads; scream at his clerk; and call in favors.
 A news write up I stumbled upon stated the warden said that when Vaughn and Rath were returned to him, he vowed to inflict every means of suffering he could—and then some.